 - Registration helps support your claim of ownership if you need to go to court.

-- You can use trademark registration to help you obtain registration in other countries.
+- You can use U.S. trademark registration to help you obtain registration in other countries.

-Effective January 2015, trademark registration fees have been reduced, and are between $225 and $300 depending on the type of service.
+Pay the Registration Fee.
+There are three different types of trademark applications, ranging in price between $225 and $400.
 You must pay a separate fee for each product or service classification you are registering.
-For example, if you are trademarking a the title of a new series of books (like the "Dummies" books, for example), you would need a separate registration for printed books and e-books.
+For example, if you are trademarking a the title of a new series of books (like the "Dummies" books, for example), you would need separate registrations for printed books and e-books.